Sign up for updates

 Bond Issuers: Fossil Fuel Companies

-Fossil fuel companies issue bonds to borrow money for general operations, capital intensive projects such as new coal mines, and refinancing other debt.
-Issuing bonds is attractive to fossil fuel companies because: they offer less scrutiny than loans (direct project financing); they can borrow large sums of money at cheaper rates than loans; they don’t have to hand over any control (equity) of the company to investors.
+Companies issue bonds to borrow money for general operations, capital intensive projects, and refinancing other debt.
+Issuing bonds is attractive to fossil fuel and other carbon intensive companies because: they offer less scrutiny than loans (direct project financing); they can borrow large sums of money at cheaper rates than loans; they don’t have to hand over any control (equity) of the company to investors.
 The Dirty 30 are thirty of the worst fossil fuel companies in the world that are issuing bonds to fund coal, oil and gas expansion.

 Bondholders: Investors

 When an investor purchases a bond from a fossil fuel company they are lending it capital to fund its activities.
-The majority of investors or bond holders are asset managers, pension funds and insurers.
-This shows that investors are using the public’s money – the money that we entrust them with – to fund the climate crisis.
+The majority of investors or bond holders are asset managers or asset owners (primarily pension funds and life insurers).

 Bond Underwriters: Banks

-Acting as a bookrunner (also known as an arranger or underwriter), investment banks manage all aspects of the issuance process, in particular they advise companies issuing bonds and help market bonds to investors.
+Acting as a underwriter (also known as an arranger or facilitator), investment banks manage all aspects of the bond issuance process, in particular they advise companies issuing bonds and help market bonds to investors.
 Fossil fuel companies rely on banks’ credibility to gain access to potential investors.
 Underwriting bond issuance allows banks to profit without risk being carried on the books (as a private loan would).
 Instead the risk is passed on to the bondholders.

 Credit Rating Agencies